ramonmeza/zig-c-tutorial/README.md

 to handle errors in a Zig fashion and pass proper types to the C code while exposing them to the application code.

-For this I'll create a new Zig file, `zmath_ext.zig`
+For this we'll create a new Zig file, `zmath_ext.zig`

 [`zmath_ext.zig`](src/zmath_ext.zig)
 ```c